bjornrobertsson/coder-manipulate-ttl-and-workspaces/README.md

 Workspace Lifecycle:
-├─ 18:00: Quiet hours period begins (end of business day) ├─ 18:00-02:00: Workspace allowed to run (8-hour lifetime) └─ 02:00: Workspace eligible for stopping
+├─ 18:00: Quiet hours period begins (end of business day) ├─ 18:00-02:00: Workspace allowed to run (8-hour baseline lifetime) └─ 02:00: Workspace eligible for stopping*

+* Note: Actual stopping may be delayed if workspace shows recent activity or if idle detection indicates ongoing work.
+The 8-hour period is a baseline, not a hard cutoff.
 ```

 #### **Edge Case Handling**